Select Language:

 The following resources may help:

-Fight the the urge to self-harm
+Fight the urge to self-harm

 Try doing these things: